rubenk/pdns/docs/settings.rst

 -  IP Address
 -  Default: 127.0.0.1

 IP Address for webserver/API to listen on.
-See `"Performance Monitoring" <../common/logging.md#performance-monitoring>`__.

 .. _setting-webserver-allow-from: